 OK… that’s it for this Chapter 3 idiom list.
 We hope you enjoy using these business English idioms.
 And if you would like to further develop your business English, we have some suggestions for you.
 Please keep reading and take the free test.

 Do you want to learn more Business English idioms NOW?
-Have you read Chapter 1 in our idiom series?
-Chapter 2?
+Have you read all the chapters in our idiom series?

 Take our free business English idiom test online now and discover how well you understand the expressions (=uitdrukkingen) used in everyday professional English.